Five metrics to help increase your bookings

 - The average time it takes you to respond to new messages and booking requests from renters.

-- If you have Instant Book enabled, you automatically get a response time of “0” minutes.
-It’s a great way to make sure you have the best response time.
+- If you have Instant Book enabled, you automatically get a Response Time of “0” minutes when your RV is booked.
+It’s a great way to make sure you have the best Response Time.
 Learn more about Instant Book.

 How is Response Rate defined and calculated?

-Response Rate looks at your last 10 messages and booking requests in the last 90 days and calculates the percentage you respond to, including accepting, declining and editing a request.
+Response Rate looks at your last 10 messages and booking requests on a rolling 365 day basis and calculates the percentage you respond to, including accepting, declining and editing a request.

-- If you have Instant Book enabled, you’ll automatically receive a 100% response rate.
+- If you have Instant Book enabled, you’ll automatically receive a 100% Response Rate when your RV is booked.
 Learn more about Instant Book.

 How can you improve your Response Time and Response Rate?